 You can stay updated about the latest commits to Fire App Builder by watching and starring the project in Github.
-You can also periodically check the [Release Notes][fire-app-builder-release-notes] page in the documentation.
+You can also periodically check the Release Notes in the documentation (Introduction > Release Notes).

 When Amazon pushes out updates to Fire App Builder, you’ll want to pull these updates into your own repo.
 You can do this by adding a remote to your existing GitHub repo.
 To add the remote: